 An individual who wants to file a report and an individual accused of sexual misconduct have many options for reporting, resources, and care and support services.
 You can choose one or more options at any time.

-Public Safety can assist you with: filing an incident report with Rensseleaer Polytechnic Institute (RPI); seeking advice from an advocate; getting help with obtaining medical assistance; contacting local law enforcement to file a criminal complaint; or getting information about other campus or community services.
+Public Safety can assist you with: filing an incident report with Rensseleaer Polytechnic Institute (RPI); seeking advice from an advisor; getting help with obtaining medical assistance; contacting local law enforcement to file a criminal complaint; initiating legal proceedings in Family Court; applying for or understanding an Order of Protection; or getting information about other campus or community services.

 Please note, filing an incident report with RPI Public Safety does not require the filing of criminal charges AND IT DOES NOT constitute the filing of criminal charges.